fheinrich03/.dotfiles/README.md

 stow .
 ```

+### Module Specific Setups

 4. Some configs may require additional setup or installation of tools
 - for that check each `README.md`

+## List of Tools and Plugins

-## Font
+### Font
-- The Font that I use in my configs is `Jetbrains Mono Nerd Font` from [Nerd Fonts](https://www.nerdfonts.com/)
+- Some of the configs require a nerdfont to be installed
 - I recommend installing a nerd font of choice and enable it in `ghostty/config`
-> Nerd Fonts also come with Web Dev Icons which are required for some of the other modules
+- The Font that I use in my configs is `Jetbrains Mono Nerd Font`

-## Theme
+### Theme
-- The Theme that I use is [cyberdream](https://github.com/scottmckendry/cyberdream.nvim?tab=readme-ov-file)
+- The Theme that I use on all modules is [cyberdream](https://github.com/scottmckendry/cyberdream.nvim?tab=readme-ov-file)
-- it is a neovim plugin but it can also be used for terminal emulator, shell, tmux etc.
+- It is a neovim plugin but it can also be used for terminal emulator, shell, tmux etc.
-- see instructions in cyberdream README or in the appropriate dotfile module Readme
+- See instructions in cyberdream README or in the appropriate dotfile module Readme

+### Terminal Applications Tools

+- **neovim**: Powerful Editor for the terminal
+- **lazygit**: Git UI with vim like keybinds for fast Git actions for the terminal
+- **yazi**: Basically Finder on crack for the Terminal
+- **zoxide**: Better `cd` command with guessing based on your cd history
+- **stow**: Symlink Farm Manager - setup dotfiles once and never worry about it again

+### CLI Tools

+- **fzf**: Fuzzy Finder
+- **rg**: Ripgrep - Efficient Text search

+### Mentions
+- The nvim configuration is based on [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim)